 Over the past years we have involved students in studios on border zones in Tijuana (Mexico), and Belfast (Northern Ireland), quality of life in Lviv (Ukraine) and Lisbon (Portugal), the inclusion of refugees (in Stuttgart and Leonberg) and localizing the Sustainable Development Goals in Belgrade (Serbia) and Stuttgart.
 Our seminars have ranged from media seminars supporting participatory scenario development with visualization techniques and documenting research activities using animated video clips (Future City Lab Sustainable Mobility Culture), seminars on innovative methods and tools for urban research, and critical reading seminars on topics such as the global agendas or the post-apartheid city.

 WE ALSO WORK WITH

 The Department of International Urbanism has partnered up with other leading international urbanism departments, NGOs and international and national development agencies.
-What’s more, we are part of the Sustainable Development Solutions Network (SDNS) of the United Nations on behalf of the University of Stuttgart.
-We are also a member of the Network Association of European Researchers on Urbanisation in the Global South (N-AERUS), of Stuttgart SDG alliance, of Housing International Coalition (HIC) and TRIALOG e.
+What’s more, we are part of the Sustainable Development Solutions Network (SDSN) of the United Nations on behalf of the University of Stuttgart.
+We are also a member of the Network Association of European Researchers on Urbanization in the Global South (N-AERUS), of Stuttgart SDG alliance, of Housing International Coalition (HIC) and TRIALOG e.
 V. – Association for Scientific Research into Planning and Building in the Developing World.